 I’ve also been in a pinch and went to an “okay” barber.
 Never again darling!
 The front of my hair was fine but I looked like I had mange at the nape of my neck because of how he cut the finer sections of my hair that is thinner and has a few bald spots.
 I wore collared shirts until it grew in some and even popped the collar.
 (I don’t pop collars so you know I was desperate.)
-So find a great barber who has experience working with clients that deal with scalp damage and hair loss and also focuses on hair health.
+The point being, find a great barber or stylist who has experience working with clients that deal with scalp damage and hair loss and also focuses on hair health.
 Halfway decent is not an option.
 I have a lot more stories I could share but like they say, tell some, keep some.

 Sound off!
 Do you or have you dealt with scalp damage or hair loss?
 What tips would you offer in navigating the process while you celebrate your natural beauty?
 Please share in the comments section.
 I’d love to read.
 And, if you there are resources for specific hair types you think would be a good fit for this post, send them my way.
 Thanks for reading and sharing.

 Recommended Products: Senk Conditioner & Shampoo Bar Set, Senk Shampoo Bar, Senk Conditioner & Hair Lotion